by

 reader, Andy Meyer of Tucson, Arizona for this tip.

-point where the housing ends enter the frame stops.
-Often, the end of
+the point where the housing ends enter the frame stops.
+Often, the

-of the housing can also move inside the ferrule and make noise.
-Usually,
+end of the housing can also move inside the ferrule and make noise.

-applying a few drops of medium-weight oil to the ferrule, the housing
+Usually, applying a few drops of medium-weight oil to the ferrule,

 For Clicking that goes away when you stand.